Traditional composting can be a very slow process that puts some people off.

 If you’ve always wanted to start composting but didn’t feel like you had enough time or space, then vermicomposting is for you.

-We’ve put together a comprehensive guide to get you started.
+I’ve put together a comprehensive guide to get you started.

 Worm composting, or vermicomposting, uses worms to recycle organic matter into high-quality compost.
 The worms will eat your food scraps, turning it into compost as it passes through them.
 Once the worms have finished digesting the scraps, they poop out what are known as worm castings or vermicast.
 These worm castings make excellent organic fertilizer for your garden.